ngnmhieu/slab-dojo/README.md

 -   **Picture** - The Team's logo
 -   Team **Slogan**
 -   Team **Contact Person**
--   **Participations** - Every Team can participate on one or more Dimensions.
+-   **Participations** - Every Team can participate on one or more Topics.

 #### Level

-Now you can specify maturity or ability **Levels** for these Dimensions.
+Now you can specify maturity or ability **Levels** for these Topics.
 Each Level should contain _n_ Skills - see next step.

 A Level consists of the following settings: